greenplum-db/gpdb-archive/gpdb-doc/markdown/utility_guide/ref/gpinitsystem.html.md

 -   Configures the Greenplum Database system and checks for errors.
 -   Starts the Greenplum Database system.

-**Note:** This utility uses secure shell \(SSH\) connections between systems to perform its tasks.
+> **Note** This utility uses secure shell \(SSH\) connections between systems to perform its tasks.
 In large Greenplum Database deployments, cloud deployments, or deployments with a large number of segments per host, this utility may exceed the host's maximum threshold for unauthenticated connections.
 Consider updating the SSH `MaxStartups` and `MaxSessions` configuration parameters to increase this threshold.
 For more information about SSH configuration options, refer to the SSH documentation for your Linux distribution.

 ## <a id="section4"></a>Options